springernature/frontend-playbook/technologies/markup.md

 	<meta charset="UTF-8" />

+## Which document outline model to use?

+When HTML 5 was first announced, it brought with it a plethora of new semantic elements and an entirely new document outline model which leveraged them to provide meaning.
+This was intended to supplant the HTML 4 model in which the heading level (h1 - h6) was used to imply the structure of the HTML document.
+See [Using HTML sections and outlines](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines) for more information.

+Unfortunately, this new document outline model was never well supported by browsers or assistive technologies.
+We considered sticking with the HTML 5 document outline model used in conjunction with setting ARIA attributes (`role="heading" aria-level="3"`) but this rather defeated any benefit from using the more localised heading levels, and was also poorly supported in some key assistive technologies.

+Instead, we have decided to continue to use the older HTML 4 style heading levels in conjunction with the new HTML 5 semantic elements.
+This has since become [the recommendation for use in all HTML 5 documents](https://www.w3.org/TR/html5/sections.html#outlines).

+## HTML vs XHTML

-## Background
+### Background

 HTML up to 3.2 was written with SGML syntax rules.
 HTML 4 could be written with either SGML syntax (HTML 4.01) or XML (XHTML 1.0).
 [HTML 5 breaks with SGML and has two serializations](https://www.w3.org/blog/2008/01/html5-is-html-and-xml/), a new one called "html" (which looks like SGML but is not an application of SGML) and again XML (XHTML).

-## HTML vs XHTML

 **We author HTML 5.**